finsterfurz/coinestateNFT/README.md

 ---

 **Note**: This is a technical demonstration platform showcasing modern blockchain development practices.
-Not intended for production use without proper security audits and legal compliance.
+The codebase is designed for educational purposes and technical reference.

 ## 🔗 Technical Contact